aniqohhana/aniqohhana/README.md

 I'm Aniqoh Hana Haura, you can call me Hana :)

-I'm a 4th grade student at Gunadarma Univeristy majoring in Information System.
+I'm a fresh graduate of Information Systems.

 If you want to know more about me, you can check my [LinkedIn](https://www.linkedin.com/in/aniqohhanahaura/)